 Everyone at Patterson Legal Group hopes that you, your family, and friends are healthy and safe.
 The coronavirus outbreak is a challenging time for all of us.
 A leisurely visit to the park can help your mental and physical health, but it’s important to practice COVID-19 park safety.
 Please follow the tips in this guide to help make your park visit a safe one.
 For additional COVID-19 safety tips, please read our safety practices and home safety guides.

 Should you get into any type of accident during the COVID-19 pandemic, please contact us for fast, professional, and courteous assistance.
 We can be reached 24/7 at 888-687-2400.
-You can also reach us through the Internet using our secure contact form and LiveChat features.
+You can also reach us through the Internet using our secure contact form form and LiveChat features.